Chris Godwin

-Rod Christopher Godwin Jr. (born February 27, 1996) is an American football wide receiver for the Tampa Bay Buccaneers of the National Football League (NFL).
-He played college football at Penn State and was drafted by the Buccaneers in the third round of the 2017 NFL Draft.
+Rod Christopher Godwin Jr. (born February 27, 1996) is an American professional football wide receiver for the Tampa Bay Buccaneers of the National Football League (NFL).
+He played college football for the Penn State Nittany Lions and was selected by the Buccaneers in the third round of the 2017 NFL draft.
+He won a Super Bowl championship with the Tampa Bay Buccaneers in their victory over the Kansas City Chiefs in Super Bowl LV.

-Early years
+Early life

 Godwin attended Middletown High School in Middletown, Delaware.
 He played high school football for the Cavaliers and was a key member responsible for a 41–7 record over his four years and two State Championships.
 He had more than 700 yards every year of his high school career and as a senior had 1,150 yards and 16 receiving touchdowns.
 Some of Godwin's honors in high school were the following, Delaware Gatorade Player of the Year as a senior, was selected to play in the 2013 Under Armour All-American Game, named All-state as a sophomore, junior and senior and four time All-conference wide receiver and kick returner.
 Academic All-State selection and a member of the Honor Roll.
 Rated a four-star prospect by all four major recruiting services and was named the top player in Delaware by ESPN, Rivals.com and 247Sports.com and was among the top 30 players nationally at wide receiver, receiving the distinction from ESPN, Rivals.com and 247Sports.com.

 College career

 In Godwin's freshman year, he appeared in all thirteen games for the Nittany Lions, recording 338 yards on 26 receptions.
 However, Godwin emerged as a leading wide receiver during his sophomore campaign, racking up 1,101 yards and five touchdowns.
 Over the course of his sophomore season, Godwin had at least 100 yards receiving in five games, culminating in a 133-yard effort during the TaxSlayer Bowl against Georgia.

 Following his breakout sophomore season, Godwin began receiving double coverage from opposing defenses.
 After struggling to find his stride at the start of his junior season, Godwin finished with 117 yards receiving and a touchdown against the Temple Owls.
-In what proved to be his final game as a Nittany Lion, Godwin recorded a career-high 187 yards on nine catches and scored two touchdowns in a thrilling Rose Bowl loss to USC.
-Later that month Godwin announced he was going to declare for the 2017 NFL Draft.
+In what proved to be his final game as a Nittany Lion, Godwin recorded a career-high 187 yards on nine catches and scored two touchdowns in a Rose Bowl loss to USC.
+Later that month Godwin announced he was going to declare for the 2017 NFL draft.